🍋🍋 Here’s another favorite keto treat! Bursting with lemon flavor!!Recipe⬇️⬇️⬇️

 FOR THE LEMON GLAZE:

-While the bread is cooling, make the lemon glaze.
-In a small bowl, combine powdered sugar and lemon juice.
+- While the bread is cooling, make the lemon glaze.
+In a small bowl, combine powdered sugar and lemon juice and zest.
 Whisk until smooth.
 Drizzle the glaze over the loaves.
 Slice and serve.

 Here we have my favorite Indian sweet with a Caribbean twist, goolab jamoon.
 The fragrant, rich dough is heavenly.
 It’s the second sweet that I learned make from my mama *grandmother*.
 Now I’ve visited a couple Indian restaurants in the US and whenever I order the goolab jamoon I get something totally different!
 It’s these round balls soaked in syrup.
 Which leads me to believe that the recipe must have changed on its way to the Caribbean from India.